Angelmmiguel/ditto_code/README.md

 **dittoc** is a parser will rewrite your code and create a new file called my_file_PREMIUM.rb (in this example) that hold the code inside the "PREMIUM" blocks, and delete the code inside another blocks.

-If you want to rewrite the file use -o option:
+If you want to override the file use -o option:

 	dittoc -o PREMIUM my_file.rb